ishaan-bedi/Walmart-Sales-SQL-Database-Extraction/README.md

-readme = """# Financial Reports Projects — Retail Sales (Walmart-Style) SQL Analysis
+# Financial Reports Projects — Retail Sales (Walmart-Style) SQL Analysis

 This repository documents the SQL used to explore a multi-table weekly retail sales dataset and outlines the insights each query is designed to produce.
 It also describes how to run the analysis, expected outputs, assumptions, and next steps.